roc-lang/roc/CONTRIBUTING.md

 ## Contribution Tips

+- Before making your first pull request, definitely talk to an existing contributor on [Roc Zulip](https://roc.zulipchat.com/join/xtk6mkdli5l5zeuphtdbm4q2/) first about what you plan to do!
+This can not only avoid duplicated effort, it can also avoid making a whole PR only to discover it won't be accepted because the change doesn't fit with the goals of the language's design or implementation.
-- It is encouraged to open a pull request as you work on an issue.
-Do include WIP in the title of the PR as long as it is not ready for review.
+- It's a good idea to open a work-in-progress pull request as you begin working on something.
+This way, others can see that you're working on it, which avoids duplicate effort, and others can give feedback sooner rather than later if they notice a problem in the direction things are going.
+Be sure to include "WIP" in the title of the PR as long as it's not ready for review!

 ## Can we do better?